 - Introduce a new staff member to other workers, outline and reinforce their duties.

 - Introduce them to other family members.
 Be careful to give the family members a clear outline of their duties.
-They are not the personal servant of a titas, or a son, or even a lola.
-You, your spouse and maybe a senior stasff member are the only ones to give orders.
+They are not the personal servant of a tita, or a son, or even a lola.
+You, your spouse and maybe a senior staff member are the only ones to give orders.

-- Tour of the house and grounds, emphasising where they are not required to go.
+- Give a tour of the house and grounds, emphasizing where they are not required to go.

 - Show them the standards you have for washing, cleaning etc.